Yoga / Celebrity / Famous / Money / Career / Teacher

 10 Steps to becoming a Famous Yoga Teacher.

 Thanks to social media, it’s easy!
 Now you can do something you love, or at least that’s relatively easy—and make really, really good money doing so.
-You can get flown around and put up in hotels and be of benefit to others.
+You can get flown around and put up in hotels and get pricey plastic clothes for free and be of benefit to others.

 1. Create a Facebook Page.
 Don’t title it anything creative like “Yoga Flow with Joanna Westby”…just title it your name.
 Consider that you’ll want to use it for the rest of your life, or until Facebook gets Myspaced by the next Facebook.

 2. Change your name to something Eastern sounding.
 Joanna Westby?
 You sound Western.
 Change it to something Sanskrit.
 Doesn’t matter what.
 A buddy of mine changed his name to something that means “heap.”
 You know, like pile of shit.
 But no one knows!
 Or cares.
 It just sounds cool.
 But Joanna Westby?
 No one’s paying $500/hour for a private with you.
 That shit don’t fly.
 So what do you change it to?
 Just google “sanskrit” words and choose something pretty.
 But first!
 Read on…

 3. Go to India.
 Duh.
 Doesn’t matter what you do there, go to the beach, whatever.
 Just make sure to get some photos of yourself doing yoga in Mysore, or someplace that looks like Mysore, and post those on your new Facebook Page.
 Find a guru, or just anyone who looks like a guru, stare in her or his face until you have a spiritual moment, then talk about that on facebook, instagram and snapchat in hushed, humble, broken tones while walking down a sidewalk in Mysore or someplace that looks like Mysore.
 Now, you’re ready to change your name to something-or-other that is inspired by that guru, even if they’re just an ordinary layman you wilfully mistook for a guru.